boyleerock/PoseEstimation/README.md

 Learn how to:
 * track and detect body pose,
 * find its point position
-* create the pose estimation module for doing project about hands tracking.
+* create the pose estimation module for doing project about body-pose tracking and positioning.

 Check out [Hand tracking](https://github.com/boyleerock/HandTracking)